 Download and upload process: Downloading is the transmission of a file or data from one computer to another over a network, usually from a larger server to a user device.
 Download can refer to the general transfer of data or to transferring a specific file.
-Uploading is the transmission of a file from one computer system to another, usually larger computer system.
+Uploading is the transmission of a file from one computer system to another, usually-larger computer system.

-Earth system: Earth's interacting physical, chemical, and biological processes.
+Earth system: Earth's interacting physical, chemical, and biological processes, including humans and their impacts.
 The system consists of the land, oceans, atmosphere and polar regions.
-It includes the planet's natural cycles -- the carbon, water, nitrogen, phosphorus, sulphur and other cycles.
+It includes the planet's natural cycles -- the carbon, water, nitrogen, phosphorus, sulfur and other cycles.